Keep the Information Flowing

 People with bad credit usually have to put down cash deposits in order to get phone and utility service, which can add to the cost of establishing a residence.

 Checking your credit

 Make sure your kids know that they can check the credit information that is on file about them at the three major national credit reporting bureaus.
 Each year, you may request a free report from each of the three major credit reporting companies.
-(See “Annual Credit Reports” on page 17 for contact information.)
+(See “Annual Credit Reports” below for contact information.)
 Everyone who has had a credit card or a loan will have a record with one or all of these companies.
 First obtaining these reports when your child is around 16 allows you to check for identity theft and make corrections before your son or daughter needs to apply for a student or auto loan, apartment or job.

 People who are turned down for credit can get a free copy of their credit report from the company that supplied the information, or you can buy a copy anytime for about $10-$15, depending on the company.

 Online: Annual Credit Report